Remi-Gau/eCobidas/docs/index.md

     ---

-    You want to try the checkists that already exist?
+    You want to try the checklists that already exist?

     [:octicons-arrow-right-24: Available apps](./apps.md)